It’s just what I asked for, but not what I want.

 Align on System Behavior

 Aligning on precisely what to build is a challenge when developing innovative systems.
-In addition, new ideas are difficult to communicate with the diverse set of stakeholders responsible for system implementation.
-Figure 1 illustrates the three perspectives (called the triad ) required to clearly define solution behavior:
+In addition, new ideas are difficult to communicate with the diverse stakeholders responsible for system implementation.
+Figure 1 illustrates the three perspectives (called the triad ) required to define solution behavior clearly:

 - Customer-centric stakeholders understand customer and business needs and the relative desirability and viability of a new requirement